srsaurav0/OpenAI-Batch-Translator/README.md

 ```

 ### **Access Output**
 Open contents in ***results/list*** to access the results.
 The results are saved according to `batch_id`s.
+Each request is saved with the corresponding `tpl/ini-key.txt` format for future use cases.

 ---

 ## Batch Process Test Summary

+- For this test, 3 batches of 5 requests are created.
+- In each request, a **tpl** in converted to English to other language.

-This table provides a summary of batch processing details, including IDs, durations, and token usage.
+- This table provides a summary of batch processing details, including IDs, durations, and token usage.

 | Batch ID | Output File ID | Task            | No. of Requests | Duration (HH:MM:SS)        | Prompt Tokens | Completion Tokens | Total Tokens |
 |----------|----------------|-----------------|-----------------|-----------------|---------------|-------------------|--------------|